-Lisa’s Letters Home: A Soup for Grandma
+Lisa’s Letters Home: Grilled Duck and Noodle Soup

 My grandmother was Japanese-Canadian, which meant that our holiday dinner table had an unusual hybrid of things like roast turkey and sushi rolls.
 Although she was a tiny woman who didn’t eat very much, she always made a huge amount of food for any family gathering.
 If you didn’t leave with a trunk full of leftovers, there was something seriously wrong.
 She’d carefully tuck the food between layers of plastic wrap, packed in Red Rose tea boxes.